A Real Generalized Trisecant Trichotomy: Introduction

+Proposition~\ref{thm: N(X)} may be known or intuitive to experts in real algebraic geometry, but to the best of our knowledge, a statement and proof is missing from the literature.
+Our proof studies how real solutions change across the branch locus, which occurs in computing real homotopies between polynomial systems \cite{li1993solving}.
+Here is an example to illustrate Proposition~\ref{thm: N(X)}.

-Here is an example to illustrate Theorem~\ref{thm: N(X)}. \begin{example} Consider the edge quartic $C$ defined by taken from \cite{plaumann2011quartic}.
+\begin{example} Consider the Edge quartic $C$ defined by taken from \cite{plaumann2011quartic}.
 It is one of the curves studied by William L. Edge in \cite{edge1938determinantal}, which admits a matrix representation over $\mathbb{Q}$.
 Hyperplanes in $\PP_\CC^2$ can be viewed as points in $(\PP_\CC^2)^\ast$ with coordinates $[u,v,w]$.
 Generic hyperplanes intersect $C$ transversely.
 Those who intersect $C$ singularly form the dual curve $C^\vee$ defined by

 see \cite[Example 5.2]{kaihnsa2019sixty}, where the authors study real lines that avoid $C$.
 For any hyperplane in a fixed region of $(\PP_\RR^2)^\ast-C^\vee_\RR$, the number of real intersection points with $C$ is constant.
 We plot $C^\vee_\RR$ and label each region of $(\PP^2_\RR)^\ast-C^\vee_\RR$ by the number of real intersection points with $C$ in Figure \ref{fig:dual curve}.